core-fantasy/httpd/README.md

 are the username and password for the Docker Hub account.
 These can be set on the Travis website, or via the `travis` CLI tool.

+When this build completes it triggers a build of the [UI repo][3] as it directly depends on this repo.
+In order to make this work, another Travis environment variable, `TRAVIS_ACCESS_TOKEN` must be set.
+This should be value when running `travis login && travis token`.
+For more details, reference [this][4].

 ## Debugging
 ```bash